-How to Encourage Harmony on Your Project Team
+How to Encourage Team Harmony and Balance on Your Project Team

 What makes a good team?
 Are teams necessary?
 Does the Team Leader - the Project Manager -